-Most lumbar disc herniations do not require surgery.
-Herniated disc pain often diminishes without surgery within 4-6 months.
+In most cases, lumbar disc herniations are treated without surgery.
+Herniated disc pain often gets better in about 4-6 months.
 There are many nonsurgical treatments to help relieve symptoms.

-- A discectomy removes either the entire disc or part of the disc that is compressing nerve structures.
+- Removing the entire disc or part of the disc (discectomy).

 - Removing the top (laminectomy) or part of the top of the vertebra (decompressive laminotomy) to get to the disc.

 - Stabilizing your spine by using rods, screws, and other devices (instrumentation) and bone grafts (fusion) to join and stabilize two or more vertebrae.

 If the disc’s outer band cracks or breaks, the gel inside of it can leak out.
 The deformed disc may put pressure on nearby nerves or the spinal cord.
 It can also cause inflammation and pain.

 Sudden stress, like an accident, can cause a lumbar disc herniation.
 Sometimes, a disc herniation happens over time.
 Age, poor posture, or lack of exercise can make it more likely you'll get a disc herniation.